openproblems-bio/website/content/authors/chris/_index.md

 ---
 # Display name
-title: Malte Lücken, D.Phil
+title: Christopher Lance

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Co-founder of Open Problems, Group Leader at Helmholtz Munich
+role: PhD Student at Helmholtz Munich

 # Organizations/Affiliations
 organizations: